noodlecollie/v2mp/V2MP.md

            Bits [11 0] represent the operands (instruction-specific)
 ```

 Operand bits in register diagrams are assigned letters based on which operands they correspond to.
 Operand bits represented by `.` are not used by the instruction, and **must** be set to `0`.
-If this is not the case, a `RES` (reserved bits set) fault will be raised.
+If this is not the case, a `RES` (reserved bits set) fault is raised.

 Some instructions make reference to a register in the CPU using a 2-bit identifier as an operand.
 Whenever one of these identifiers is used, it refers to the following register unless otherwise stated: